megrilz/Splunk/README.md

 # Step 2: Are We Vulnerable?
 Background: Due to the frequency of attacks, your manager needs to be sure that sensitive customer data on their servers is not vulnerable.
 Since Vandalay uses Nessus vulnerability scanners, you have pulled the last 24 hours of scans to see if there are any critical vulnerabilities.
 For more information on Nessus, read the following link: https://www.tenable.com/products/nessus
+# Task:

-Task: Create a report determining how many critical vulnerabilities exist on the customer data server.
+Create a report determining how many critical vulnerabilities exist on the customer data server.
 Then, build an alert to notify your team if a critical vulnerability reappears on this server.
 Upload the following file from the Nessus vulnerability scan.

 Nessus Scan Results
-Create a report that shows the count of critical vulnerabilities from the customer database server.
+ A report that shows the count of critical vulnerabilities from the customer database server.

 ![image](https://user-images.githubusercontent.com/80080368/122797325-5c8e8d80-d28d-11eb-8185-cec1cfa77413.png)